viktorsmari/viktorsmari.github.io/_posts/2018-10-04-bicycling-in-barcelona.md

 ### What can be improved?

-Having lived in two of the best Bicycle cities in the world, Amsterdam and Copenhagen, here is my list of things that can be improved:
+Having lived in two of the most bicycle friendly cities in the world, Amsterdam and Copenhagen, here is my list of things that can be improved:

 1. **Stop** putting bicycles lanes in the **middle**, between car lanes!
 This is both unsafe and **unpractical**!
    * Ideally put a one way bike line **always on the right side of the cars**.
 (Just like on Diputació or Consell de Cent)